da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

-#### We retain knowledge using:
+#### We retain knowledge by:

-- Having well structured data
+Minimising the risk of data loss by being well organised

 #### We build business continuity by:

-- By being organised, others can quickly gain an understanding of the data
+By being organised, others can quickly gain an understanding of the data